Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Experiments

-\textbf{Bayesian Neural Networks. }We now consider regression and multi-label classification experiments with Bayesian Neural Networks (BNN) models.
+\textbf{Bayesian Neural Networks. }We now consider regression and multi-label classification with Bayesian Neural Networks (BNN) models.
 The experimental setup is the same as in \citet{PBP_lobato}, with the only exception that the prior of the weights is set to $p_0(\mathbf{w})=\mathcal{N}(\mathbf{w}|0, \lambda^{-1}\mathbf{I}_d)$ with a fixed precision $\lambda = e$.
-We plot the average \ac{RMSE} for $K=2$ and $K=20$ agents in Fig. \ref{fig:BNN_i_regression} for regression over the Kin8nm and Year Prediction datasets, and accuracy for multi-label classification on the MNIST and Fashion MNIST datasets in Fig. \ref{fig:BNN_i_classification}.
-Confirming the results for logistic regression, we observe that \ac{DSVGD} consistently outperforms the other decentralized benchmarks in terms of \ac{RMSE} and accuracy on both tasks, while being more robust in terms of convergence speed to an increase in the number of agents.
+We plot the average \ac{RMSE} for $K=2$ and $K=20$ agents in Fig. \ref{fig:BNN_i_regression} for regression over the Kin8nm and Year datasets, and accuracy for multi-label classification on the MNIST and Fashion MNIST datasets in Fig. \ref{fig:BNN_i_classification}.
+Confirming the results for logistic regression, \ac{DSVGD} consistently outperforms the other decentralized benchmarks in terms of \ac{RMSE} and accuracy, while being more robust in terms of convergence speed to an increase in the number of agents.

 \textbf{Calibration. }Reliability plots are a common visual tool used to quantify and visualize model calibration \citep{NN_calibration}.
 They report the average sample accuracy as function of the confidence level of the model.
 Perfect calibration yields an accuracy equal to the corresponding confidence (dashed line in Fig. \ref{fig:rel_BNN}).
 Fig. \ref{fig:rel_BNN} shows the reliability plots for \ac{FedAvg} and \ac{DSVGD} on the Fashion MNIST dataset for the \ac{BNN} setting.
-While increasing the number of hidden neurons negatively affects \ac{FedAvg} due to overfitting, \ac{DSVGD} enjoys excellent calibration even for large models.
+While increasing the number of hidden neurons negatively affects \ac{FedAvg} due to overfitting, \ac{DSVGD} enjoys excellent calibration even for large models and is hence able to make trustworthy predictions.